siddhimalode5-design/IdentitApp/README.md

 IdentityApp provides a **secure and extendable authentication system** for web applications.

 - Users can register, log in, and manage their accounts
-- Admins can manage users, roles, and application settings
+- Admins can manage users and roles, and access admin settings pages

 ### 🎯 Key Goals